-When renting a car in the US you need to be at least 21 years old with a valid drivers license.
-That’s not to say that every rental company is obliged to rent to you – some rental companies have a 25 year minimum age or require an additional payment if you’re between 21 and 25 years old – prices vary so shop around.
+When renting a car in the US you need to be at least 21 years old with a valid drivers license - if you're from outside the US your country's driving license will be fine, there's no need for an International driver's license.
+Although you may be 21 years old that's not to say that every rental company is obliged to rent to you - some rental companies have a 25 year minimum age or require an additional payment if you're between 21 and 25 years old - prices vary so shop around.
 Most companies will also require you to produce a credit card before leasing you a vehicle.

 Inform your rental company if there will be multiple drivers prior to signing your contract and budget for an additional payment for the privilege - this varies between companies - be sure to check on this.

 There are several major companies to choose from when renting a car: